ebartificio/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

             [67]                  "FrequencyDomainrequencyDomainBodyGyroscopeJerkMagnitude-Mean()"
             [68]                  "FrequencyDomainrequencyDomainBodyGyroscopeJerkMagnitude-StandardDeviation()"

-    3. Factor for Activity Columns have 6 composition.
-All of these were executed by a total of 30 Subjects.
+    ##3.
+Factor for Activity Columns have 6 composition.
+All of these were executed by a total of 30 Subjects.##

             1 WALKING
             2 WALKING_UPSTAIRS